 CFR's website is a nonpartisan source of analysis and context on international events and trends.
 CFR.org publishes backgrounders, interviews, "first-take" analysis, expert blogs, and multimedia offerings that include videos, podcasts, interactive timelines, and the Emmy-winning Crisis Guide series.
 The site also presents the work of CFR's think tank, including books, reports, congressional testimony, and op-eds, as well as audio, video, and transcripts of CFR events.
 Each weekday morning, the Daily News Brief delivers subscribers a digest of global news and analysis compiled by CFR.org's editors.

 CFR is incorporated under New York State law.
 Its Board of Directors provides overall direction, and Richard N. Haass, the Council's president and a former senior government official, leads daily operations.
-Carla A. Hills, chair and chief executive officer of Hills & Company and former U.S. trade representative, and Robert E. Rubin, former secretary of the treasury, are co-chairs of CFR's Board of Directors.
-David M. Rubenstein, co-founder and co-chief executive officer of The Carlyle Group, and Richard E. Salomon, managing partner of East End Advisors, are vice chairs.
+Carla A. Hills, chair and chief executive officer of Hills & Company and former U.S. trade representative, and Robert E. Rubin, former secretary of the treasury, are co-chairs of CFR's Board of Directors, while David M. Rubenstein, co-founder and co-chief executive officer of The Carlyle Group is the vice chair.

 CFR membership is composed of members and term members.
 The Stephen M. Kellen Term Member Program, established to cultivate the next generation of foreign policy leaders, encourages promising young women and men from diverse backgrounds to engage in a sustained conversation on international affairs and U.S. foreign policy.
 Each year a new class of term members between the ages of thirty and thirty-six is elected to serve a five-year term.
 The official roster of CFR members is listed on the website and in the annual report.